St. Nicholas Breaker: History

 St. Nicholas Breaker first became operational on March 11, 1931.
-It was the second breaker in the area to be named after St. Nicholas; the first was built in 1861 and torn down in 1928.
+It was the second breaker in the area to be named after Saint Nicholas; the first was built in 1861 and torn down in 1928.
 When the new breaker opened, it was the "crown jewel of a relatively safer, more modern anthracite industry".
 However, the breaker stopped operating in 1965.

 In the early 2000s, there were proposals to make St. Nicholas Breaker a historical site.
 However, such a plan was found to be prohibitively expensive, costing tens of millions of dollars.
 As of 2013, the breaker was owned by the Reading Anthracite Company.
 In 2013, part of the breaker was demolished.

 As of mid-2017, St. Nicholas Breaker was being dismantled piece by piece.
 The work has been ongoing for several years, but the bulk of the structure still stood.
 The breaker was the last remaining large-scale coal breaker in Northeastern Pennsylvania; there were once many area facilities with similar scale including the Huber and Locust Summit breakers.
 In 2015, numerous people came to visit the breaker before a round of demolition work began.

 St. Nicholas Breaker was demolished in a controlled explosion on March 15, 2018.